 - Take your civil case to trial, if necessary

 Cases of wrongful imprisonment are unique and often complex.
 Rather than only needing a criminal defense or only completing a lawsuit, you may need to do both.
-Our firm can handle the entire criminal and civil processes for you.
+Our firm can handle all the criminal and civil processes for you.

 What Makes Our Firm Qualified to Handle Your Wrongful Imprisonment Case?